Iona Institute: Funding

 Lolek is required to report its income by filing annual financial statements with the Companies Registration Office.
 Lolek does not disclose the source of its income other than it consists of private donations received due to its activity in Ireland.

-The source of Iona's funding and whether it is compliant with Irish law have been regularly raised in the Irish media, and in Dáil Éireann.
+The source of Iona's funding and whether it is compliant with Irish law have been regularly raised in the Irish media, in Dáil Éireann and Seanad Éireann.
+However, no evidence of irregularities has ever emerged.

 In 2021, the European Parliamentary Forum for Sexual and Reproductive Rights published a report, "Tip of the Iceberg", which claimed that the Iona Institute, among others, had received substantial funding from Russia to pursue an anti-gender/anti-trans rights agenda.
 The Novae Terrae Foundation was identified as the immediate donor to the Iona Institute, after it had in turn benefited from €2.39 million from a Russian-Azerbaijani "laundromat" designed to channel funds to like-minded campaign groups.
 It states that some of this funding was then routed to the European Christian Political Movement, which campaigns on a socially conservative and Christian right basis.
 In a blog entry, founder David Quinn called the claim "absurd".

+While the Novae Terrae Foundation was never investigated and continued its charitable activities, its founder was charged for money laundering and bribery, and eventually acquitted.

+During the 2015 marriage referendum campaign, David Quinn admitted that a substantial amount of Iona's foreign funding, around €24,000, came from the Novae Terrae Foundation.
+He denied that the money was used in the marriage referendum campaign.

+David Quinn contributed an essay to the 2010 publication Exiting a Dead End Road: A GPS for Christians in Public Discourse which was funded by the Novae Terrae Foundation.